ackens/-godot-gj-api/README.md

 ### Trophies aka achievements

-GameJolt has their achievements system so you can add trophies and players can achieve them!
+GameJolt has an achievements system so you can add trophies and players can achieve them!
 To fetch the list of trophies for a game, call:

 `fetch_trophies(achieved="", trophy_ids="")`
 * achieved - if you leave this blank, all throphies will be fetched, passing true will return only the achieved trophies while passing false return only unachieved trophies